pantheon-systems/quicksilver-examples/qs_inspect/README.md

-# Quicksilver Debugging #
+# Quicksilver Environment Inspector #

-This example is intended for users who want to explore the potential for Quicksilver with a quick debugging example.
+This example is intended for users who want to explore the potential for Quicksilver with a quick environment export example.
+The contents of $_POST and all of the environment variables are displayed in the Quicksilver workflow log.

 Setting up this example is easy:

-1. Add the example `debug.php` script to the `private` directory of your code repository.
+1. Add the example `inspect.php` script to the `private` directory of your code repository.
 2. Add a Quicksilver operation to your `pantheon.yml` to fire the script after cache clears.
 3. Fire up terminus to watch the workflow log.
 4. Push everything to Pantheon.